what we’ve discovered

 Samara Asset Group's corporate news image, White logo on black background.Samara Asset Group's corporate news image, White logo on black background.Samara Asset Group's Ad Hoc news image, White logo on black background.Samara Asset Group's Ad Hoc news image, White logo on black background.

-The Ordinals protocol has simplified the creation of digital artifacts on the Bitcoin blockchain, which led to the explosion of NFTs on this biggest, most decentralized, and secure chain.
+The Ordinals protocol has simplified the creation of digital artifacts on the Bitcoin blockchain, which is causing an explosion of NFTs on this biggest, most decentralized, and secure chain.

 What Are Bitcoin NFTs?